 Find out if you need a Spanish visa or permit to visit, live, work or study in Spain.

-You may need to apply for a visa or other permit if you want to visit, live, work or study in Spain.
 This essential guide will help you find out which Spanish permits you need depending on your nationality and situation.

 - Who needs a visa or permit for Spain?